This guide was created to assist you with

 Mapping out your search can be a good place to start:

-The Library Catalogue can be a useful starting point in locating academic references.
+The Library Collection can be a useful starting point in locating academic references.
 It is like a search engine which searches across the Library’s collection of print and electronic books, DVDs, journals and theses, together with journal and newspaper articles from numerous databases.

 To do a search, try using